weerawitweem/Homework-Discord-bot/README.md

 # Homework-Discord-bot
-Simple discord bot that remind homework
+Simple discord bot that remind homework using python